 If you aren’t comfortable with driving, you can join some of the bus tours.

-However the west Cork and Donegal sections are our favourite – they are stunning but the least busy.
+The West Cork and Donegal sections are our favourites – they are stunning but the least busy.

 Dublin is a friendly and vibrant city that you shouldn’t miss on your trip to Ireland.